4 Misconceptions About Therapists: From a Salt Lake City, Utah Therapist

 Other mental health services at Maple Canyon Therapy

-Anxiety therapy isn’t the only counseling service provided at this Northern Utah Counseling Center.
+Anxiety therapy isn’t the only counseling service provided at Maple Canyon Therapy.
 Other mental services that Maple Canyon Therapy provides are eating disorder therapy, body image therapy, binge eating disorder treatment, trauma therapy, and birth trauma therapy in Utah.

 About the Author

 Ashlee Hunt is a licensed clinical social worker and owner of Maple Canyon Therapy in Northern Utah.
 She has a bachelor’s degree in psychology and a bachelor’s degree in family life and human development from Southern Utah University.
 Ashlee has a master’s degree in social work from Utah State University.
 She has been practicing therapy for nearly a decade and enjoys working with women with anxiety to help them finally have peace.
 She helps women with high-functioning anxiety, dating anxiety, performance anxiety, and social anxiety.
-When Ashlee isn’t doing therapy, she enjoys spending time with her Goldendoodles who enjoy walks on the Spanish Fork River Trail.
+When Ashlee isn’t doing therapy, she enjoys spending time with her Goldendoodles, who enjoy walks.